 General power of attorney

-A GPA can't be used in cases where you need someone to act on your behalf because you are incapable of doing these tasks for yourself due to such reasons as an illness, accident or because of the onset of dementia.
-If this is what you require, we recommend you read our article onto find the right document.
+A GPA can't be used in cases where you need someone to act on your behalf because you are mentally incapable of doing these tasks for yourself.
+If this case you need a(LPA).

 Why the document is useful

-The GPA would be useful if, for example, you are selling your home and the transaction is due to take place around the time when you will be away on holiday and won't be available to sign any deeds.
-Also, if there are problems while you are away on holiday - e.g. a last minute amendment to what is included within the fixtures and fittings of the property - these amendments can be signed off by your attorney under your GPA.
-Failure to have a power of attorney in place whilst you are absent may mean that the paperwork in the proper form accepted by solicitors and the Scottish Land Register for a property sale can't be completed in time, even if you fully know and have agreed to all the amendments.
+The GPA would be useful if, for example, you are selling your home and the exchange of contracts is due to take place around the time when you will be away on holiday.
+If there are problems while you are away, such as a last-minute amendment to what is included within the fixtures and fittings of the property, these amendments can be signed off by your 'attorney'.
+Failure to have a power of attorney in place in this case, will mean that you can't complete the paperwork even if you have agreed to all the amendments.

 Revoking a general power of attorney

-When you no longer want your GPA to be in force, you can revoke it by using a deed of revocation.
-You would have to ensure that your attorney and anyone relying on the GPA were notified of the revocation of the powers.
+When you no longer want your GPA to be in force, you can revoke it by completing a deed of revocation.

-This article contains information on general powers of attorney in Scotland.
-If you are inor , you can read our articles for those jurisdictions as appropriate.
+This information relates only to general powers of attorney in England & Wales.
+If you are in Scotland or Northern Ireland, you can read the article on Scotlandor Northern Ireland as appropriate.